c2m2/Neuro-VISOR/README.md

 </table>

-## Recommended software
+## Recommended Software

-- Unity 2019.4.26f1 (LTS)
+### Recommended for Running as a Standalone Application and in Unity Editor

-- Windows 10 64-bit - This program may be functional on other operating systems, but its performance is not guaranteed.
+- Windows 10 or 11 64-bit - This program may be functional on other operating systems, but its performance is not guaranteed.
 The emulator functions have been tested on Ubuntu 16.04 LTS.

 - Relevant HMD software and drivers

+### Recommended for Running in Unity Editor

+- Unity 2019.4.26f1 (LTS)

-- We use the Oculus Desktop 2.38.4 package, but are planning to move to Unity's XR Plugin system soon.
+- We use the Oculus Desktop 2.38.4 package

 - Git version >= 2.7.0